-PAI indicator applicable to Direct measure corporate issuers: (as described in the section: "What investment strategy does this financial product follow?") - GHG Emissions - Application of exclusion criteria relating to coal extraction and utility - Carbon footprint companies generating revenues from coal - GHG Intensity of investee - Individual minimum exposure to issuers which pass the DNSH assessment companies - Exposure to companies active in the fossil fuel sector - Activities negatively - Application of exclusion criteria relating to severe violation of international affecting biodiversity- norms such as the UN Global Compact (UN GC).
-The following principles of the sensitive areas UN GC are related to the other environmental PAIs: - Emissions to water Principle 7: Businesses should support a precautionary approach to - Hazardous waste ratio environmental challenges Principle 8: Businesses should undertake initiatives to promote greater environmental responsibility Principle 9: Businesses should encourage the development and diffusion of environmentally friendly technologies Individual minimum exposure to issuers which pass the DNSH assessment - Violation of UN Global Application of exclusion criteria relating to severe violation of international compact principles norms such as the UN Global Compact (UN GC) - Lack of processes and - Individual minimum exposure to issuers which pass the DNSH assessment compliance mechanisms to monitor compliance with UN Global Compact principles - Board gender diversity - Use of voting rights to promote board gender diversity - Individual minimum exposure to issuers which pass the DNSH assessment - Exposure to controversial - Application of exclusion criteria relating to controversial weapons weapons PAI indicator applicable to sovereign and supranational issuers - Investee countries subject - Application of exclusion criteria related to sovereign issuers identified as "not to social violation free" from the Freedom House Index
+PAI indicator applicable to Direct measure corporate issuers: (as described in the section: "What investment strategy does this financial product corporate issuers. follow?") - GHG Emissions - Application of exclusion criteria relating to coal extraction and utility - Carbon footprint companies generating revenues from coal - GHG Intensity of investee companies - Exposure to companies active in the fossil fuel sector Activities negatively affecting biodiversity-sensitive areas Emissions to water Hazardous waste ratio Application of exclusion criteria relating to severe violation of international norms such as the UN Global Compact (UN GC).
+The following principles of the UN GC are related to the other environmental PAIs: Principle 7: Businesses should support a precautionary approach to environmental challenges Principle 8: Businesses should undertake initiatives to promote greater environmental responsibility Principle 9: Businesses should encourage the development and diffusion of environmentally friendly technologies Violation of UN Global compact principles Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles - Application of exclusion criteria relating to severe violation of international norms such as the UN Global Compact (UN GC) - Board gender diversity - Use of voting rights to promote board gender diversity - Exposure to controversial weapons - Application of exclusion criteria relating to controversial weapons PAI indicator applicable to sovereign and supranational issuers Investee countries subject to social violation Application of exclusion criteria related to sovereign issuers identified as "not free" from the Freedom House Index